stephenmazeski/DS220Project/README.md

 24 November 2018

 Many queries added and previous warning from CMD fixed.
 Code now running on personal postgres server and command prompt.
 SM

+25 November 2018

+Clean Data pushed..
+Will continue to work tomorrow as I have other obligations today.
+SM